-- 6. Steps of the Procedure (for disciplinary grievances) - 46.
-The City shall have the right to discipline any non-probationary permanent, a. temporary civil service, or provisional employee who has served the equivalent of a probationary period for just cause.
+7. Steps of the Procedure (for disciplinary grievances)

+a.
+The City shall have the right to discipline any non-probationary permanent, temporary civil service, or provisional employee who has served the equivalent of a probationary period for just cause.
 As used herein "discipline" shall be defined as discharge, suspensions and disciplinary demotion.
 In lieu of an unpaid suspension, the City may at its option impose a temporary reduction in pay by reducing an employee's pay by 5% or to the next lower pay step.
 The duration of such pay reduction shall depend on the seriousness of the offense.
-This section shall not apply to exempt employees. - 47. b.
+This section shall not apply to exempt employees.

+b.
 The City of San Francisco subscribes to the policy of progressive discipline.
 Accordingly, in instances where the misconduct or poor performance is not in and of itself serious enough to warrant suspension or discharge, supervisors should follow a progressive approach to discipline.
-Time factors between infractions of a similar nature should be taken in account when disciplinary action is considered. - With the exception of exempt employees, suspensions, temporary reductions in c. pay, disciplinary demotions and discharges of non-probationary permanent, temporary civil service and provisional employees who have served the equivalent of a probationary period shall be subject to the following procedure: - 1.
-The employee shall receive written notice of the recommended disciplinary action, including the reasons and supporting documentation, if any, for the recommendation. - 2.
-The employee and any representative shall be afforded a reasonable amount of time to respond orally or in writing to the management official designated by the City to consider the reply. - 3.
-The employee shall be notified in writing of the decision based upon the information contained in the written notification, the employee's statements, and any further investigation occasioned by the employer's statements.
-The employee's representative shall receive a copy of this decision. - 52. d.
+Time factors between infractions of a similar nature should be taken in account when disciplinary action is considered.

+c.
+With the exception of exempt employees, suspensions, temporary reductions in pay, disciplinary demotions and discharges of non-probationary permanent, temporary civil service and provisional employees who have served the equivalent of a probationary period shall be subject to the following procedure:

+1. The employee shall receive written notice of the recommended disciplinary action, including the reasons and supporting documentation, if any, for the recommendation.

+2. The employee and any representative shall be afforded a reasonable amount of time to respond orally or in writing to the management official designated by the City to consider the reply.

+3. The employee shall be notified in writing of the decision based upon the information contained in the written notification, the employee's statements, and any further investigation occasioned by the employer's statements.
+The employee's representative shall receive a copy of this decision.

+d.
 Step 1: The Union shall submit in writing to the Appointing Officer or designee a grievance appealing the disciplinary action within fifteen (15) calendar days of the mailing date of the written notice of imposing discipline.
 The grievance shall set forth the basis of the appeal.
 The Appointing Officer or designee shall respond within twenty (20) calendar days following receipt of the appeal.

-- e.
+e.
 Step 2: The Union may appeal the Appointing Officer's decision to the Director of Employee Relations in writing within fifteen (15) calendar days of the issuance of the decision.
-The Director, ERD, shall review the appeal and issue a final City decision no later than twenty (20) calendar days following receipt of the appeal. - f.
-If the decision of the Director, ERD, is unsatisfactory only the Union may file a written appeal to arbitration with the ERD no later than twenty (20) calendar days following issuance of the final City decision. - 7.
-Selection of the Arbitrator (for disciplinary grievances)
+The Director, ERD, shall review the appeal and issue a written response no later than twenty (20) calendar days following receipt of the appeal.

+- f.
+If the response of the Director, ERD, is unsatisfactory only the Union may file a written appeal to arbitration with the ERD no later than twenty (20) calendar days following issuance of the Director's written response.
+In the absence of a timely, written demand for arbitration, the grievance will be deemed withdrawn. - 8.
+Selection of the Arbitrator (for disciplinary grievances) - 50.
 The parties agree that disciplinary grievances shall be heard in accordance with the following procedures, as appropriate: